 So, what is bokeh and why the heck should you care about the definition of bokeh?
 It has become one of the buzz words with portraits and photography in general.
+It can now be created with software-more on that in a minute.

 The definition of bokeh comes from our Japanese friends and roughly means "blur" or "haze."
 Mike Johnston, the former editor of Photo Techniques Magazine is credited for giving us it's English spelling in the late 1990's.